joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 ## How to run

-The steps to take sequently are:
+The steps to take sequentially are:

 1. Run the RabbitMQ server in the Docker image.
 2. Run the Python script for the RabbitMQ messages receiver (```rabbit_mq_receive.py```)
-3. Run the Logstash in Docker image
+3. Run the Logstash in the Docker image
-   1. The file will be read and first results can be seen
+   1. The file will be read, and the first results can be seen
 4. Run the Python script for the RabbitMQ messages sender (```rabbit_mq_send.py```)
    1. The logs will be parsed by Logstash and sent to the receiver
-5. The Logstash instance will keep running, add more logs in ```log4jexamples.log``` or send logs to exchange ```logstash-input``` (follow the script above) in RabbitMQ, to keep processing logs
+5. The Logstash instance will keep running, add more logs in ```log4jexamples.log``` or send logs to exchange ```logstash-input``` (follow the script above) in RabbitMQ to keep processing logs
-6. Stop the receiver program to write the contents in the json file (```logstash-rabbitmq.json```), the messages received meanwhile will be printed in the terminal
+6. Stop the receiver program to write the contents in the JSON file (```logstash-rabbitmq.json```), the messages received meanwhile will be printed in the terminal

 ## Versions